CESNET/metacentrum-user-docs/docs/computing/jobs/extend-walltime.md

     Earliest rec. timeout:	2021-08-20 10:13:36.426429

-Counter limit is how many times you can prolong a job.
+The counter limit is how many times you can prolong a job.
 Cputime fund is the amount of cpu-time you can use to prolong a job.
 Earliest rec. timeout indicates when the oldest one of your prolongations made during last 30 days will be forgotten.

 !!! note "What to do if you run out of quota"
     If you reach the monthly limit and still need to prolong a job, it can be done upon request to user support at <meta@cesnet.cz>.

-!!! question "How do I extend array job?"
+!!! question "How do I extend the array job?"
     The `qextend` command can be used to extend simple jobs only.
-If you need to extend array job, let us know at <meta@cesnet.cz> user support.
+If you need to extend the array job, let us know at <meta@cesnet.cz> user support.